Frigade

 Now do the math.
 Twelve tours, six broken, each one needing fifteen minutes to investigate and rebuild.
 That's an hour and a half per quarter from someone's calendar.
 Cheap, until you multiply it by every tour you've ever shipped, every release that touched a UI element, and every team member who has to remember the toolset.

 We've seen support teams spend a full afternoon a week running this maintenance loop.
-That's $40K-$60K of fully loaded labor a year, before counting the hidden cost of users who hit a broken tour and quietly opt out.
+That's $40K-$60K of fully loaded labor a year, before counting the hidden cost of users who hit a broken tour and walk away without saying anything.

 Why this happens